-Many of us know about mercury contaminated fish.
-Mercury is a powerful neurotoxin, harmful to the developing brains of fetuses, babies and young children, as well as adults.
-Functional medicine and environmental medicine views mercury and other toxic metals as one of the major risk factors in the development of chronic medical illnesses such as autoimmune diseases, cardio-vascular diseases and even cancer.
+Many of us heard about the problem of contaminated fish, and the issue of found mercury in seafood in particular.
+Mercury is a powerful neurotoxin, harmful to the developing brains of fetuses, babies, and young children, as well as adults.
+Functional medicine and environmental medicine views mercury and other toxic metals as one of the major risk factors in the development of chronic medical illnesses such as autoimmune diseases, cardiovascular diseases, and even cancer.

 However, we also have heard about valuable, essential Omega 3 fatty acids that carry so many benefits and we know that the easiest way to get Omega 3s into our body is by eating seafood.

 So how much fish to eat and what kind of fish?

 The group at highest risk of mercury exposure are pregnant women.

 Federal agencies (FDA and EPA ) advise women who are pregnant, nursing or planning to become pregnant to eat much more seafood, an excellent source of the omega-3 fatty acids essential to babies’ development.
 They say these women should eat 8- 12 ounces of fish and shellfish a week – more than twice as much as the average American.

 Now, a new EWG study finds that federal government’s recommendations on seafood and mercury may be risky, potentially leading women to eat too much of the wrong kind of fish.
 Nationwide testing found that mothers who eat the quantity of seafood recommended by the FDA and EPA, are at risk of exposing their babies to harmful doses of mercury while not providing them with enough healthy omega-3s.

 EWG recruited 254 women of childbearing age from 40 states who reported eating as much or slightly more fish than the government recommends.
 A university lab tested samples of their hair, where mercury accumulates, which reflects the level of mercury in the body as the hair grew.